Heading To The Beach

 Who doesn’t love the feel of a warm breeze flowing in off the water?
 Long winter days and chilly nights can have you longing for the beach.
 It makes me smile to think of lounging in a canopy beach chair watching the waves or laying on a sand-free beach blanket as the rays of the sun warm my skin.

 If you are like many people heading to the beach is a fun-filled yet relaxing day.
 You can soak up the sun and forget about the problems of the world for a day.
 Ah, you are living the life.
 If you have never tried a full face scuba mask, they work great.
 We highly recommend them as they allow you to breathe normally without needing to bite down on a separate snorkel.

 But don’t forget your sunscreen, though!
 We don’t want you turning toasty red with raccoon eyes.
 It just won’t look right.
 And while you are at, having a beach umbrella or a beach chair with canopy will keep you comfortable all day.
 While the beach is a lot of fun, the sun can be relentless without shade during the heat of the day.
 And bring along your beach wagon for soft sand to haul all your gear.

 Many state parks throughout the United States have fantastic beaches.
+Check out our list of the best state parks with beaches.
 While going to the beach may not be as adventures as backpacking to a remote vista and camping in the wild, it still requires planning.
+Finding you left your beach umbrella for wind or your kid’s metal detector behind because you didn’t make a list could spoil the outing.

 What to bring to the beach